A Simple Place to Start That Helps You Follow Through

 I’ve noticed that when I actively cultivate gratitude or spontaneously experience it, any sense of lack or inadequacy fades away, replaced by a sense of connection, contentment, and joy that lingers throughout the rest of the day.

 Cultivating gratitude is a habit I deeply value and want to continue exploring and practicing, and one I highly recommend.
-That’s why I’ve taken the time today to share my personal favorite gratitude practices with you.
+That’s why I’ve written this blog to share my personal favorite gratitude practices with you.

-Feel free to use any or all of them if you wish!
+Feel free to use any or all of them!

 Making Gratitude A Way Of Life